rsnapshot/rsnapshot/README.md

     $ rsnapshot -t [interval]

-Once you are happy with everything, the final step is to setup a cron job to automate your backups.
+Once you are happy with everything, the final step is to set up a cron job to automate your backups.
 Here is a quick example which makes backups every four hours, and beta backups for a week: